hull/hull-node/MIGRATION_0.13_0.14.md

       }
     }));
     ```
-5. although all routes of the connector communicating with the platform should be usiing appropriate handler, if you need to use plain expressjs routes you can use `credsFromQueryMiddlewares` utility to get full `req.hull` context:
+5. although all routes of the connector application communicating with the platform should be using appropriate handler, if you need to use plain expressjs routes you can use `credsFromQueryMiddlewares` utility to get full `req.hull` context.
+This is a breaking change, version 0.13 was preparing `req.hull` object on `connector.setupApp` level not on the handler level.
     ```js
     const { credsFromQueryMiddlewares } = require("hull/lib/utils");
     app.post(